Nuyorican: History

-Many Nuyoricans are second- and third-generation Puerto Rican living in mainland USA whose parents or grandparents arrived in the New York metropolitan area during the Gran Migración (Great Migration).
-Puerto Ricans began to arrive in New York City in the nineteenth century but especially following the passage of the Jones-Shafroth Act on March 2, 1917, which granted U.S. citizenship to virtually all Puerto Ricans.
+Many Nuyoricans are second- and third-generation Puerto Rican living in the Continental United States whose parents or grandparents arrived in the New York metropolitan area during the Gran Migración (Great Migration).
+Puerto Ricans began to arrive in New York City in the nineteenth century.
+The Puerto Rican flag was created in 1895 New York by Juan de Mata Terreforte along with 59 other exiled independentistas.
+Migration intensified following the passage of the Jones-Shafroth Act on March 2, 1917, which granted U.S. citizenship to virtually all Puerto Ricans.
 The Gran Migración accelerated migration from Puerto Rico to New York during the 1940s and 1950s, but such large-scale emigration began to slow by the late 1960s.
 Due to this large scale immigration there is a huge Puerto Rican influence that can be felt throughout New York.
 For instance along with African Americans, Puerto Ricans have had a major influence on popular genres of music such as Hip-Hop, which is a genre of music originating out of the inner city neighborhoods of New York.
-Another significant contribution is the infamous Puerto Rican Day Parade which has its origins in 1958 Spanish Harlem.
+Another significant contribution is the famous Puerto Rican Day Parade which has its origins in 1958 Spanish Harlem.

 In 2000, the Puerto Rican population of New York was over 1,050,000.
 As of the 2010 census, Puerto Ricans represented 8.9 percent of New York City alone (32% of the city's Hispanic community), and 5.5% of New York State as a whole.
 Of over a million Puerto Ricans in the state, about 70% are present in New York City, with the remaining portion spreading increasingly within the city's suburbs and other major cities throughout New York State.
 Although Florida has received some dispersal of the population, there has been a resurgence in Puerto Rican migration to New York and New Jersey, primarily for economic and cultural considerations, topped by another surge of arrivals after Hurricane Maria devastated Puerto Rico in September 2017 – consequently, the New York City Metropolitan Area has witnessed a significant increase in its Nuyorican population, individuals in the region of Puerto Rican descent, increasing from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016.